simbathesailor/simbathesailor.dev/src/pages/solve-pdf-preview-nightmare/index.md

 Do you ever has the need to preview `pdf` on web ?.
 It's so common but still draws every ounce of energy from a developer to make it work properly on every device.

-> Why it has so to be so hard ?
+> Why it has to be so hard ?

 ## My Attempts